-Jeff and Nicole turned to Oregon Best to help subsidize the incredible costs of outfitting a manufacturing facility.
+OMEP contractor David McFeeters-Krone of Intellectual Assets was contacted by Jeff and Nicole seeking assistance.
+He brought them simultaneously into OMEP and Oregon Best to help subsidize the incredible costs of outfitting a manufacturing facility.
 After locating a space in the Cascade Locks overlooking the scenic Columbia River and strategically connected to the Port, The Renewal Workshop needed assistance setting up their factory.
 This included placing equipment, reconfiguring the existing layout, and setting up for lean manufacturing.

 OMEP developed a comprehensive facility and material flow study, using various tools such as Value Stream Mapping.
 Through a detailed CAD layout, OMEP addressed all the aspects of preparing the facility for efficient and lean manufacturing.
 The proactive stance of The Renewal Workshop and the support of Oregon Best allowed OMEP to gear them up for success.